leadingme163/Blind_3D_Video_Stabilization/README.md

 ### MotionBlur Dataset Example

 To provide a visual understanding of the dataset, below is a sample video from our dataset.
-You can access the full dataset via this link: [Google Drive Dataset Link](https://drive.google.com/file/d/1NdpJK7shKc-OYcr6mh3JDNX37rsryaEl/view?usp=sharing).
+You can access the full dataset [here](https://drive.google.com/file/d/1NdpJK7shKc-OYcr6mh3JDNX37rsryaEl/view?usp=sharing).

 ![Sample Image](https://github.com/leadingme163/Blind_3D_Video_Stabilization/blob/main/Example_1.png)